UBC-MDS/DSCI532_GROUP104_Movies/proposal.md

 Research Question:

 1. Who are the top 30 productive directors for a given genre?
-2. What are the profits of the movies for a specific director for a given timespan?
+2. What are the profits of the movies for a specific director?
-3. What are the ratings of the movies for a specific director for a given timespan?
+3. What are the ratings of the movies for a specific director?

 Usage Scenario: